harbyanwardi/friends_management/README.md

 The following command will generate a key and copy it to your .env file, ensuring that your user sessions and encrypted data remain secure: docker-compose exec app php artisan key:generate

 You now have the environment settings required to run your application.
-To cache these settings into a file, which will boost your application’s load speed, run: docker-compose exec app php artisan config:cache
+To cache these settings into a file, which will boost your application’s load speed, run: <br>
+docker-compose exec app php artisan config:cache

-To create a new user, execute an interactive bash shell on the db container with docker-compose exec: docker-compose exec db bash
+To create a new user, execute an interactive bash shell on the db container with docker-compose exec: <br>
+docker-compose exec db bash

-Inside the container, log into the MySQL root administrative account: mysql -u root -p
+Inside the container, log into the MySQL root administrative account: <br>
+mysql -u root -p

 password root : qwerty1234